 Jessica Jones is super but only in the way that, say, Buffy The Vampire Slayer was.
 She has super strength and that’s it.
 But she is also dealing (badly) with a childhood trauma that left her without any family.
 She drinks.
 She sleeps with strangers.
-She has a bad attitude to most situations.
-Krysten Ritter perfectly embodies a woman who can’t cope and so throws herself into vice and sarcasm in order to get by.
+She has a bad attitude in most situations.
+Krysten Ritter (Nightbooks) perfectly embodies a woman who can’t cope and so throws herself into vice and sarcasm in order to get by.
 A skilled private detective, she runs Alias Investigations in order to bring in enough money to keep the whiskey flowing.

 In series 1 we meet her still traumatised from being held captive under the influence of Kilgrave (David Tennant).
 Kilgrave has the ability to make anyone do what he tells them to do, whether it be jump off a building or put a bullet in their head.
 The series shows how Jessica had been his slave for some time, and some of the things he forced her to do.
 On a surface level, there is the power struggle and revenge elements driving the plot.
 But underneath this is a commendable amount of subtext about the mental repercussions of sexual assault, toxic masculinity, and post-traumatic stress disorder.

 Filling out the main character roster is Malcolm, a drug addict who lives down the hall and seems to be hiding something; Trish, Jessica’s foster sister and child star celebrity who’s attempts to help often betray an inferiority complex; and Jeri, a cold-hearted powerful lawyer who hires Jessica for the more seedy jobs.
 With a predominantly female cast (and crew) the character arcs are refreshingly nuanced and fleshed out.